AP Road Trip: Racial tensions in America’s ‘sundown towns’

 So we went to a longtime sundown town.

 They were called “grey towns,” in some parts of America, “sunset towns” in others.
+The terms were used by both Black and white people.

 Very often, especially in well-to-do suburbs that didn’t want to be known as racist, they had no name at all.
-But they still kept out Black people.
+But they still kept out Black residents.
+There were hundreds of such towns, scholars say, reaching from New York to Oregon.
+Perhaps thousands.

+James Loewen, a historian who spent years studying sundown towns, found them in the suburbs of Detroit, New York City and Chicago.
+He found them outside Los Angeles, in midwestern farming villages and in New England summer towns.

+Sometimes, the rules were official policies, with signs at the edge of towns warning Black people to be gone by nightfall.
+More often, everyone - both Black and white - simply knew the unwritten rules.

 In places still seen as sundown towns, many Black people now follow their own rules: Avoid them if possible, and lock your car doors if you have to drive through.
 If you stop for gas, look for a well-lit gas station with security cameras.